 Introducing: The Modern Collector

-Home is where the art is, with Liberty’s new interiors collection – celebrating our historic lineage of craftsmanship and designRead more
+Home is where the art is, with Liberty’s new interiors collection – celebrating a historic lineage of craftsmanship and designRead more

 When Arthur Lasenby Liberty founded the Liberty emporium back in 1875, he had a singular vision for his store: a great ship, filled with treasures and docked in the streets of London.
 Known today as the original merchant adventurer, Arthur was driven by a love of travel, wanting to showcase beautiful textiles and objects curated from around the globe.
 The Liberty emporium became a destination for artists, collectors and those with a taste for the unique – beloved by creative luminaries of the day such as Oscar Wilde and William Morris.